rbrt-weiler/xmc-nbi-genericnbiclient-go/README.md

 ## Authentication

-GenricNbiClient supports two methods of authentication: HTTP Basic Auth and OAuth2.
+GenericNbiClient supports two methods of authentication: HTTP Basic Auth and OAuth2.

   * HTTP Basic Auth: To use HTTP Basic Auth, provide the parameters `username` and `password`.
 GenericNbiClient will transmit the supplied credentials with each API request as part of the HTTP request header.
   * OAuth2: To use OAuth2, provide the parameters `clientid` and `clientsecret`.
 GenericNbiClient will attempt to obtain a OAuth2 token from XMC with the supplied credentials and, if successful, submit only that token with each API request as part of the HTTP header.